 Lyme – Another Round of the Disease

 So how did I miss it this time?
 I didn’t realize dizziness was a sign of Lyme.
-The past experiences I had with it was joint pain, stiff neck and fever.
-Of course the first time I had it I didn’t know.
+The past experiences I had with it were joint pain, stiff neck, and fever.
+Of course, the first time I had it I didn’t know.